SwiftCode123/TryHackMe-Room-Writeups/Phishing Analysis/Phishing Prevention/README.md

 - Let's say we have two character's Bob and Mary.
 Bob decides to encrypt the message using Mary's public key and only Mary can decrypt it with her private key

 - Answer: `Encryption`

+## Task 6

+### Which Wireshark filter can you use to narrow down your results based on SMTP response codes?